penguinflys/penguinflys/_posts/2021-01-09-Segmentation-And-Recongnition-Metrics.md

 toc_sticky: true
 ---

-> As discussed in previous Posts, segmentation tasks origins from semantic segmentation and developed to instance segmentation further to panoptic segmentation.
+> Segmentation tasks origins from semantic segmentation and developed to instance segmentation further to panoptic segmentation.
 In this post, we shall discuss the metrics to various metrics, including IOU, AP, PQ, etc.

-SOme changes
 ## Basic Metrics and Definitions

 ### Confidence Score

 Confidence score is not exactly a metric to describe the performance of the model.
-Still, it describes the probability that an anchor box contains object detection or a pixel value belonging to a specific class.
+Still, it describes the probability that an anchor box contains object or a pixel value belonging to a specific class.
 It is usually the output of the softmax function from the `classifier`.
 Confidence score is an important value of classifier saying confidence on prediction, thus is often used to find the most confident detection.
-However, the corelation between a prediction(what is good?) and confidence score need to be examined, this is often ignored.
+However, the corelation between a good prediction(what is good?) and confidence score need to be examined, however, this is often ignored in the research group.

-Confidence score are usually the output of softmax function, which is described as following:
+Confidence score are usually the output of softmax function, which is described as following equation:

 \begin{equation}
 P(y=j\mid \mathbf {x} )={\frac {e^{\mathbf {x} ^{\mathsf {T}}\mathbf {w} _{j}}}{\sum _{k=1}^{K}e^{\mathbf {x} ^{\mathsf {T}}\mathbf {w} _{k}}}}